 1. POLICY STATEMENT 4

 2. LEGAL AND PROCEDURAL FRAMEWORK 5

 3. ROLES CONNECTED WITH THIS POLICY 6

-3.1 Safeguarding Officer 6
+3.1 SAFEGUARDING OFFICER

-3. 1 a TVBSO Duties And Responsibilities 6
+3. 1a TVBSO Duties And Responsibilities 6

-3.2 Welfare Officer
+3.2 WELFARE OFFICER 7

-2a Welfare Officer Duties & Responsibilities (Youth Bands)
+3. .2a Welfare Officer Duties & Responsibilities (Youth Bands) 7

 3. 2i Welfare Officer Duties & Responsibilities (Adult Bands) 7

-4. BAND POSITIONS AND WORKING WITH CHILDREN
+4. BAND POSITIONS AND WORKING WITH CHILDREN 8

-5. ADVICE FOR PEOPLE WORKING WITH CHILDREN OR VULNERABLE ADULTS 8
+5. ADVICE FOR PEOPLE WORKING WITH CHILDREN OR VULNERABLE ADULTS

-5.1 GOOD PRACTICE 8
+5.1 GOOD PRACTICE

-5.2 Practice to avoid c
+5.2 PRACTICE TO AVOID 9

-6. PHOTOGRAPHY, VIDEOGRAPHY, PUBLICATION AND SOCIAL MEDIA .
-11
+6. PHOTOGRAPHY, VIDEOGRAPHY, PUBLICATION AND SOCIAL MEDIA 11

 6.1 CONSENT AND OPTING OUT OF PHOTOGRAPHY

-6.2 SOCIAL MEDIA AND PUBLICATION OF MATERIAL INVOLVING CHILDRENCHILDREN .
-12
+6.2 SOCIAL MEDIA AND PUBLICATION OF MATERIAL INVOLVING CHILDREN 12

-6.3 WhatsApp .12
+6.3 WHATSAPP 12

 7. GUIDELINES FOR ACTIVITIES INCLUDING TRIPS AWAY AND OVERNIGHT STAYS

-ORGANISED BY THE BAND 14
+ORGANISED BY THE BAND

-7.1 Parents/Guardians:
+7.1 PARENTS/GUARDIANS:

-7.2 Parent Guardian Information 14
+7.2 PARENT GUARDIAN INFORMATION

-7.3 USE OF PRIVATE VEHICLES: .
-14
+7.3 USE OF PRIVATE VEHICLES:

-7.4 OVERNIGHT STAYS AND CHAPERONES .14
+7.4 OVERNIGHT STAYS AND CHAPERONES 14

 8.0 CHILD SUPERVISION 16

-8.1 ADULT TO CHILD RATIOS
+8.1 ADULT TO CHILD RATIOS 16

-8.2 FIRST AID RATIOS
+8.2 FIRST AID RATIOS 16

-8.3 SUPERVISION DURING BREAKS
+8.3 SUPERVISION DURING BREAKS 16

-8.4 MASS MOVEMENTS .16
+8.4 MASS MOVEMENTS 16

 9. CHILD PERFORMANCE LICENCING 17

-10. CHILD ABUSE 18
+10 .
+CHILD ABUSE 18

 11. USEFUL CONTACT DETAILS 20

-12. PROCEDURES 20
+12 .
+PROCEDURES 20

-12.1
+12.1 PROCEDURE FOR HANDOVER OF CHILDREN FROM ORTO PARENTS/GUARDIANS 21

-12.2 ,
+12.2 PROCEDURE IF CONCERNS COME TO LIGHT ABOUT THE WELFARE OF A CHILD OR

-OCCURRING EXTERNALLY
+VULNERABLE ADULT OCCURRING EXTERNALLY 22

-12.3 PROCEDURE IN THE EVENT OF SAFEGUARDING CONCERNS OVER A BAND MEMBER, OR HELPER 22
+12.3 PROCEDURE IN THE EVENT OF SAFEGUARDING CONCERNS OVER A BAND MEMBER, 9 OR HELPER

-12.4 ·
+12.4 CONSIDERATION OF DISCIPLINARY PROCEDURES 24

 13. RECORDING OF INFORMATION, SUSPICIONS OR CONCERNS 24

-14 APPENDICES
+14 APPENDICES 25

-ENDIX 1 JHS Areas available to children during breaks
+APP ENDIX 1 JHS AREAS AVAILABLE TO CHILDREN DURING BREAKS 25

-ENDIX 1 JIIO TREAS AVAILABLE TO GITEBREN BORING BREAKS
+APP ENDIX 2 EXAMPLE OF THE TEST VALLEY COUNCIL SAFEGUARDING REPORT FORM 26

-ENDIX 3 SAFEGUARDING POLICY ABRIDGED QUICK REFERENCE GUIDE
+APP ENDIX 3 SAFEGUARDING POLICY ABRIDGED QUICK REFERENCE GUIDE 30

-ENDIX 4 PROCEDURES
+APP ENDIX 4 PROCEDURES 32

-rocedure for Handover of Children from or to Parents/Guardiansdians
+P rocedure for Handover of Children from or to Parents/Guardians 33

-rocedure if concerns come to light about the welfare of a child or vulnerable adult occurring
+P rocedure if concerns come to light about the welfare of a child or vulnerable adult

-externally .
-34
+occurring externally

-R ecording of information, suspicions or concerns .
-35
+R ecording of information, suspicions or concerns 35